 Additional Setup Recommendations

-Gon Bops Percussion Tray with Clamp Keep the favorite toys within reach with this lightweight tray.
+Gon Bops Percussion Tray with Clamp Keep your favorite toys within reach with this lightweight tray.
 This lightweight molded plastic percussion tray features a non-slip rubber top and includes a heavy-duty mounting clamp to attach to a stand in your setup.
 Ideal for situations where space is limited.
+And you can keep your phone (on silent), wallet, mallets and beverage of your choice close by.
 I attach one to my hi-hat stand.
-What makes this model so useful is that the tray is removable from the rod which is removable from the stand clamp.
+What makes this model so useful is that the tray is removable from the L rod which is removable from the stand clamp.
 When I break down, I can leave the clamp on my hi-hat stand and easily fit everything into my trap case.

 Drum Throne Backrest Suggestion

 Gibraltar GUBR Universal Backrest I use a backrest primarily for shows and pit work.
 Situations when I can leave my drums setup for an extended period of time.
-A back rest is not easy to put on and take off and it doesn’t fit into my trap case.
-If you do enough pit work, you quickly realize how much time you spend in rehearsals and even shows NOT playing.
+A backrest is not easy to put on and take off and it doesn’t fit into my trap case.
+If you do enough pit work, you quickly realize how much time you spend in rehearsals and even during shows NOT playing.
 I needed back support for long rehearsals and shows.
-Again, not so much when I was playing.
-But when I was not playing.
+Again, not so much for when I was playing.
+But when I was NOT playing.
 I got a Gibraltar Universal Backrest simply because I was using a Gibraltar 9608 Drum Throne.
 Get one that works with whatever type of drum throne you are using.
 You can thank me later.
-And you can keep your phone (on silent), wallet, mallets and beverage of your choice on a Gon Bops Percussion Tray.

 Bass Drum Mounted Splash Cymbal Solution

 Cymbal Resonance System New invention for drums and percussion.
 Makes your cymbal stand a combination of a suspended stand and a traditional stand.
 CRS isolates the cymbal from the stand with rubber insulation.
 This allows the cymbal to resonate freely and steadily on your stand without rattles.
 The primary reason I purchased one was because nothing else solved the problem of my bass drum mounted splash cymbal being activated whenever I played the bass drum.
 I top it off with a Tama Quick-Set Cymbal Mate.
 A CRS does improve cymbal resonance.
-I will also use one for suspended cymbal orchestral work.
-Expensive and can be hard to get.
+I will also use one for suspended cymbal orchestral work rather than take a gooseneck stand.
+They are expensive and can be hard to get.
 But well worth it.